E - Grades

 A graduate student may repeat a course in which a grade of 'C' or lower has been earned only upon specific recommendation by the student's advisory committee and with approval of the Major Professor.
 All grades will remain on the student's record.
 The highest grade earned will be used for grade point average calculation.
 Enrollment will not be allowed for a third repeat attempt.
 Courses numbered 500, 501, 502, 503, 504, 597, 598, 599, 600, 601, 603, 604, and 698 may be repeated but not for grade replacement.

 See the College of Law section for the exception to this regulation applicable to students in that college.

 E-6.
 Reports of Grades and Grade Corrections

 Grades are reported to the registrar for all courses at the end of each academic session and at mid semester for undergraduate courses (see deadlines in the academic calendar).
-The assignment of grades and corrections of grades are the sole prerogative of the instructor and are reported by the instructor directly to the Registrar's Office via the UI Faculty Web.
-All grades except I and IP (see regulation F and E-2) are considered final when assigned by an instructor at the end of a term.
+The assignment of grades and corrections of grades are the sole prerogative of the instructor and are reported by the instructor directly to the Registrar's Office via the U of I Faculty Web.
+All grades except 'I' and 'IP' (see regulation F and E-2) are considered final when assigned by an instructor at the end of a term.
 An instructor may request a grade correction when a computational or procedural error occurred in the original assignment of a grade.
 No final grade may be revised as a result of re-examination or the submission of additional work after the close of the semester.
 Grade corrections must be processed within one year of the end of the term for which the original grade was assigned.
 In the event the instructor leaves the university, the departmental administrator may assign the final grade.